Drug & Alcohol Rehab in the Isle of Man & near the Isle of Man

 On leaving rehab, you get aftercare support.
 The main goal of this is relapse prevention and maintaining social connections with other residents where that’s helpful and parties are consenting.

-• An expert and dedicated team who understand how to support you and treat your needs
+- An expert and dedicated drug and alcohol rehab team who understand how to support you and treat your needs

-There are both budget and luxury options when it comes to clinics throughout the UK.
 Rehab Recovery staff can talk to you about this and see what suits your finances.
-Clinics can charge anywhere from £1,000 to £10,000 a week.
+Drug and alcohol rehab clinics can charge anywhere from £1,000 to £10,000 a week.

 NHS-funded Placements at Private Alcohol Rehab Clinics

-With the help of an NHS substance misuse worker, you can apply to the local council for funding to go to a private clinic.
+With the help of an NHS substance misuse worker, you can apply to the local council for funding to go to a private rehab clinic.
 It’s important to know that if you’re interested in this option, there is usually a two to three-month waitlist.

 Residential Rehab Clinics for People from the Isle of Man